 If you decide to stay in a tent, you must camp in the official campsites.
 The Icelandic highland environment is very fragile and foot traffic is destroying it elsewhere.
 This costs 2000kr per person, per night (2018) and should be paid in cash or with card upon arrival (bring both options as solar electricity used to run the card machines can be a little unreliable in some campsites).
 If you arrive after 10pm (or the office is closed), set up your tent and pay in the morning.

 Most important advice before you arrive:

-- The season opens in mid to late June and ends before the end of September.
-For the best conditions, hike in July, August and early September.
+- The season opens in mid to late June and ends around the middle of September.
+For the best conditions, hike in July, August and very early September.
 Remember that Iceland begins to loose light in August and by September, the hours of darkness increase dramatically each night.
 You can check a rough estimate here, but always plan to be safe at a campsite an hour before sunset.

 - Check my suggested packing list here before you leave home and do not carry extra luggage.